apache/echarts-doc/en/option-gl/series/scatter3D.md

 ## itemStyle(Object)

-Sets the style of scatter such as colors, strokes etc.
+Sets the style of scatter such as colors, strokes, etc.

 {{ use: partial-item-style-scatter3D(
     prefix="##"